ProjetPP/PPP-QuestionParsing-Grammatical/README.md

 Use the `--user` option if you want to install it only for the current user.

-You can install the main dependencies (especially CoreNLP) using the script file `bootstrap_corenlp.sh` from https://github.com/ProjetPP/Scripts (run `bash bootstrap_corenlp.sh`).
+You can install the main dependencies (especially CoreNLP) using the script file `bootstrap_corenlp.sh` from https://github.com/ProjetPP/Scripts (clone the `Scripts` repository and run `bash bootstrap_corenlp.sh`).

 ## How to test